-- reviewed and provided recommendations on the composition of our peer group; - provided compensation data related to executives and directors at our peer group based on data from SEC filings and the Radford Global Life Sciences Survey; - conducted a competitive review of the compensation of our named executive officers and members of our Board of Directors, including advising on the design and structure of our equity incentive compensation program; and - prepared an analysis of our share usage under our 2018 Equity Incentive Plan (the "2018 Plan"), in comparison to our peer group based on data from SEC filings.
+- reviewed and provided recommendations on the composition of our peer group; - provided compensation data related to executives and directors at our peer group based on data from SEC filings and the Radford Global Life Sciences Survey; - conducted a competitive review of the compensation of our executive management team, consisting of Mr. Gad, Dr. Møller and Mr. Kruse and members of our Board of Directors, including advising on the design and structure of our equity incentive compensation program; and - prepared an analysis of our share usage under our 2018 Equity Incentive Plan (the "2018 Plan"), in comparison to our peer group based on data from SEC filings.

-Radford's fee for this engagement in 2020 was less than \$120,000.
+Radford's fee for this engagement in 2021 was less than \$120,000.
 The Compensation Committee determined that these services did not constitute a conflict of interest or prevent Radford from objectively performing its work for the Compensation Committee.

 The Compensation Committee believes it is important when making its compensation-related decisions to be informed as to current compensation practices of comparable publicly held companies in the life sciences industry.
-As noted above, Radford was engaged by our Compensation Committee to develop a peer group for market assessment and conduct a competitive compensation assessment for our executive management team, our senior management team, our Board of Directors and our broad-based employee population.
+As noted above, Radford was engaged by our Compensation Committee to develop a peer group for market assessment and conduct a competitive compensation assessment for our executive management team and our Board of Directors.
 Among other things, Radford provided competitive compensation data for purposes of benchmarking our equity grant values and targets, our bonus targets and structure, our total direct compensation, our target incentive opportunities and our base salaries and target total cash compensation for executive officers and directors.
-The peer group is a group of publicly traded, national and regional companies in the biopharmaceutical and biotechnology industries that were selected based on a balance of the following criteria:
+The peer group is a group of publicly traded, early commercial-stage, national and regional companies in the biopharmaceutical and biotechnology industries that were selected based on a balance of the following criteria:

-- · industry;
+- sector

+- development stage of lead product candidate;

 - size (market capitalization);

+- · revenue;

-- · employee headcount;
+- employee headcount;

-- · years since its initial public offering;
+- years since its initial public offering;

-- · research and development expenditures;

-- · development stage of lead product candidate; and

 - similarity/relevance (biologics, therapeutic area, etc.).

 Our Compensation Committee, in consultation with Radford, annually evaluates the composition of our peer group and adjusts its composition for factors such as recent acquisitions of peer companies, new markets that we have entered or changes in the technology market landscape.
-We believe that our peer group for fiscal 2020, referred to herein as our "2020 peer group", continues to be aligned with our strategic vision and positions us to attract, retain and engage high performing leaders.
+We believe that our peer group for fiscal 2021, referred to herein as our "2021 peer group", continues to be aligned with our strategic vision and positions us to attract, retain and engage high performing leaders.

-Based on these criteria, our 2020 peer group was approved by our Compensation Committee and was comprised of the companies listed below:
+Based on these criteria, our 2021 peer group was approved by our Compensation Committee and was comprised of the companies listed below:

-Acceleron Pharma.
-Inc. Aimmune Therapeutics, Inc. AnaptsysBio, Inc. Corbus Pharmaceuticals Holdings, Inc. Deciphera Pharmaceuticals, Inc. Atara Biotherapeutics, Inc. G1 Therapeutics, Inc. Global Blood Therapeutics.
-Inc. Esperion Therapeutics, Inc. Intra-Cellular Therapies, Inc. Iovance Biotherapeutics, Inc. Karyopharm Therapeutics Inc. Kura Oncology, Inc. Odonate Therapeutics, Inc. Reata Pharmaceuticals, Inc. Rhythm Pharmaceuticals, Inc. Stemline Therapeutics, Inc. Revance Therapeutics, Inc. TG Therapeutics, Inc. Xencor, Inc. Zogenix Inc.
+Agios Pharmaceuticals, Inc. Apellis Pharmaceuticals, Inc. Atara Biotherapeutics, Inc. Blueprint Medicines, Corp.
+Deciphera Pharmaceuticals, Inc. Esperion Therapeutics, Inc. G1 Therapeutics, Inc. Global Blood Therapeutics.
+Inc. Heron Therapeutics, Inc. Intra-Cellular Therapies, Inc. Iovance Biotherapeutics, Inc. Karyopharm Therapeutics Inc. Revance Therapeutics, Inc. MacroGenics, Inc. Reata Pharmaceuticals, Inc. Rhythm Pharmaceuticals, Inc. Rigel Pharmaceuticals, Inc. TG Therapeutics, Inc. Travere Therapeutics, Inc. Xencor, Inc. Zogenix, Inc.

-At the time of the determination, these companies each had a market capitalization generally between \$500 million and \$4.8 billion, had an employee head count generally between 60 and 600 and were generally at a comparable stage to us in the development of their lead product candidate.
-The Compensation Committee determined that the foregoing selection criteria were appropriate for selecting the 2020 peer group because at such time, we were a late-stage biopharmaceutical company with a market capitalization of over \$1.6 billion and 125 employees, which placed us within the range of the 2020 peer group.
+At the time of the determination, these companies each had a market capitalization generally between \$500 million and \$4.5 billion, had an employee head count generally between 60 and 600 and were generally at a comparable stage to us in the development of their lead product candidate as well as primarily doing business within oncology and immunology with revenues of less than \$350 million.
+The Compensation Committee determined that the foregoing selection criteria were appropriate for selecting the 2021 peer group because at such time, we were an early commercial-stage biopharmaceutical company with a market capitalization of approx. \$1.4 billion with approx. 150 employees and revenues of less than \$350 million which placed us within the range of the 2021 peer group.